vsulli/MentalMathProgram/README.md

 ** modify record
--- update to change record if fastest time better
+-- currently not syncing changes to key